Job crafting: For managers

 Job crafting has the potential to positively influence both individual and organizational performance, meaning it is in the interest of managers to create a context that facilitates resourceful job crafting.
 Highly prescribed, restrictive job designs may limit employees from making positive changes in the way they perform tasks, taking on additional tasks, altering interactions with others, or viewing their jobs in an alternative way.
 On the other hand, job crafting that is beneficial for the job crafter may be harmful to the goals of the organization and produce negative effects.
 Therefore, in addition to allowing room for crafting, managers must build a shared understanding with employees that job crafting is encouraged so long as it aligns with the organizations overall strategy.
 Maintaining open lines of communication between managers and employees and building trust may promote positive job crafting which is favourable to both the individual crafter and the organization.

+Terminology

+In human resources, quiet thriving refers to employees who actively craft their job in order to stay engaged and improve their mental state.
+Quiet thriving provides employees with a sense of agency that builds resilience and allows employees to find purpose in their roles and reduces occupational burnout.
+Quiet thriving may lead to additional career opportunities.

+Motivated employees within dysfunctional organizations with poor leadership often opt to take initiative through quiet thriving instead of quiet quitting.

+The term was coined by Lesley Alderman, a New York City-based psychotherapist, in a December 2022 Washington Post article in response to quiet quitting.